"He in his madness prays for storms, and dreams that storms will bring him peace"

 Script- Did you know the word abracadabra comes from ancient Aramaic and literally means “I create from that which I speak.”

-The words we use in our life carry immense power.
-One of my favorite Christian versus is in the Gospel of John describing Christ as the “Word that became flesh.”
+The words we use in our lives carry immense power.
+One of my favorite Christian verses is in the Gospel of John, which describes Christ as the “Word that became flesh.”
 When I sit down in my sacred space and script—I am trying to decide which words I am making flesh in my life right now.
 What words am I bringing into existence?

 Words don’t just describe reality—they shape it.
 So be careful about how you speak about yourself and those around you.